UtsavDabhi/ListView-in-Android/README.md

 # ListView-in-Android
-Easy explain of listview in Android.
+Easy explaining of listview in Android.